LinnartSF/warehousesim/README.md

 examples will be provided here

-also check
+also check:

 <a href="https://www.supplychaindataanalytics.com/agv-simulation-of-part-routings-in-anylogic/">AGV simulation for AGV transport routing </a>

 <a href="https://www.supplychaindataanalytics.com/agent-based-segregation-model-python/">Agent-based segregation model in Python</a>

 <a href="https://www.supplychaindataanalytics.com/conveyor-routing-simulation-in-anylogic/">Conveyor routing simulation in AnyLogic</a>

+<a href="https://www.supplychaindataanalytics.com/simulation-methods-for-scm-analysts/">Simulation methods for SCM analysts</a>